 Best Camera for Landscape Photography: What to Look For and Top Picks for 2024

 As a landscape photographer with nearly three decades of experience, I’ve had the pleasure of testing dozens of cameras from different manufacturers.
-While I started my journey with Nikon and used their cameras for 17 years, I made the switch to Canon in 2020 after the announcement of the R5.
+While I started my journey with Nikon cameras and used their cameras for 17 years, I made the switch to Canon in 2020 after the announcement of the R5.
 I have also shot with Sony cameras for nearly a decade.

 With this experience, I’ve learned that no single camera fits every photographer’s needs.
 Therefore, the best camera for landscape photography will be different for each of us.
 But, the good news is that today’s cameras from brands like Sony, Nikon, Fujifilm, and Canon offer image quality leaps ahead of digital cameras from just a few years ago.
 Yes, that’s a Captain Obvious statement, but figured I’d just throw that out there!